MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD02_LAB_MANUAL.md

 ![alt text](./Images/20480B_2_About.png "The styled About page")

+Close Microsoft edge and close all open windows.

 >**Result**: After completing this exercise, you will have used CSS rules to style the **Home** and **About** pages.

 ©2018 Microsoft Corporation.
 All rights reserved.